pixelstorm/Custom-theme-with-ACF-Page-Builder/README.md

 # Custom theme with ACF Page Builder
-1. Try to limit the amount of blocks by incorporating block options into the block.
+1. Reduce the amount of blocks you create by incorporating block options into the block.
 For instance.
 A "text with media" block can have a "reverse order" option, to swap the image over to the left or right of the text, rather then creating an entirely new block.
 Furthormore, the media could be an image or a video, so we can build in an option for the block to support both image or video.
 3. Always add default field values to the block fields when creating the blocks in the acf settings.
 4. Create an acf-json folder on your theme directory and keep changes to the acf field json under version control https://www.advancedcustomfields.com/resources/local-json/